Ak123yay/Gravity_Game/README.md

 # Gravity Control

-A 2D puzzle-platformer where you don't control the hero—you control gravity!
+A 2D puzzle-platformer where you don't control the hero,you control gravity!

 ## Overview